ShunKumagai/Notes/README.md

 # Notes
 PDF Notes on math survey.
-These notes are used on my 1 hour talks on individual seminar (weekly, online) of Sugawa laboratory in Tohoku University.
+These notes are referred to my 1-hour talks on the individual seminar (weekly, online) of Sugawa laboratory in Tohoku University.

 # Author
-For each note, the author(s) of the original article are shown at the top of each pdf.
+The author(s) of the original article is shown at the top of each pdf for each note.

  Shun Kumagai
  -Research Center for Pure and Applied Mathematics,